kkabell/frames/README.md

 ### Options
 frames.js comes with a set of options that allows you to customize the behaviour of the plugin.
 Currently, you can use the following options:

+* `mode`: The method used to change frames.
+Options are `"skim"` and `"cycle"`. *Default: "skim"*.
 * `frameCount`: The number of keyframes the plugin should load and cycle through. *Default: 6*.
-* `interval`: The time in milliseconds that each frame should be shown before moving on to the next. *Default: 1500*.
-* `hoverElement`: Defines a selector for an element that is placed on top of the actual thumbnail and hence should fire the mouseenter / mouseleave events. **NOTE: the specified element must have the same direct parent element as the thumbnail's `img` element**. *Default: undefined*.
+* `hoverElement`: CSS selector for an element that is placed on top of the actual thumbnail and hence should fire the mouseenter / mouseleave events. **NOTE: the specified element must have the same direct parent element as the thumbnail's `img` element**. *Default: undefined*.

+#### Cycle mode specific
+* `interval`: The time in milliseconds that each frame should be shown before moving on to the next in `cycle`mode. *Default: 1500*.

+#### Skim mode specific
+* `showProgress`: Value indication if a progress bar should be shown on top of the thumbnail *Default: true*.
+* `progressVerticalAlign`: Place of the progress bar.
+Options are `"top"`and `"bottom"`. *Default: "top"*.
+* `progressColor`: Color of the progress bar. *Default: "#49A34D"*.

 The options are passed to the `frames()` function as an object.
-So if I wanted to have frames.js cycle through 8 keyframes, each shown in 1 second and triggered by hovering over an element with the class "playicon", I would activate frames.js using the following:
+So if I wanted to have frames.js cycle through 8 keyframes, each shown in 1 second and triggered by hovering over an element with the class "playicon", I would activate frames.js using the following settings:

     jQuery(".view-item").frames({
+	mode: "cycle",
         frameCount: 8,
         interval: 1000,
         hoverElement: ".playicon"